-RCMP officers posted to the north into the 1950s almost always relied on gimmiit to travel.
+RCMP officers posted to the North into the 1950s almost always relied on qimmiit to travel.
 They had experience handling teams with help from Inuit special constables and understood their importance to Inuit.
-Many officers who came later or lived in Iqaluit without having to travel outside the community, rarely, if ever, used gimmiit.
+Many officers who came later or lived in Iqaluit without having to travel outside the community, rarely, if ever, used qimmiit.
 They were not interested in finding solutions where conflict already existed.
 In November 1956, Superintendent Larsen commanding "G" Division (Yukon, Northwest Territories, and Arctic Quebec) in Ottawa reiterated that his men at the Frobisher Bay detachment "are responsible for enforcement of the Dog Ordinance in the area" and that they were "instructed to strictly enforce" the rules and prosecute lawbreakers.
-He also wrote, "As most of the Eskimos at Frobisher Bay have taken up employment at the Air Base and town site, and no longer need dogs to make a living, they should be discouraged as much as possible from keeping dogs."46 Civilian officials and RCMP officers in Iqaluit quickly put together a plan that included an information poster in Inuktitut on the law requiring gimmiit to be tied up and a public meeting where all adult Inuit would be lectured on qimmiit control.
-They also planned to build a dog pound to hold and feed up to twelve gimmiit at a time.
+He also wrote, "As most of the Eskimos at Frobisher Bay have taken up employment at the Air Base and town site, and no longer need dogs to make a living, they should be discouraged as much as possible from keeping dogs."
+Civilian officials and RCMP officers in Iqaluit quickly put together a plan that included an information poster in Inuktitut on the law requiring qimmiit to be tied up and a public meeting where all adult Inuit would be lectured on qimmiit control.
+They also planned to build a dog pound to hold and feed up to twelve qimmiit at a time.

-Over the next two months, enforcement of the Dog Ordinance proceeded and was duly reported to Ottawa as a success because twenty gimmiit were impounded, two men were fined for letting their qimmiit run loose, and "three or four dogs" were shot after five days.
+Over the next two months, enforcement of the Ordinance proceeded and was duly reported to Ottawa as a success because twenty qimmiit were impounded, two men were fined for letting their qimmiit run loose, and "three or four dogs" were shot after five days.
 However, Inuit continued to be critical of the short chains that were supplied, and the administrator believed dog food was "an acute problem" because commercial food lacked essential nutrients, especially fat.
-This meant that Inuit who were chaining gimmiit were losing them to cold and malnutrition while other gimmiit, which ran free, grew fat at the air-force dump.
-The administrator concluded that the only solution to the problem would be a costly one-two large compounds near the air base, where gimmiit could be easily fed and watered.
-A month later, the detachment reported that impoundments and prosecutions were continuing and loose qimmiit were no longer a problem in Iqaluit.48
+This meant that Inuit who were chaining qimmiit were losing them to cold and malnutrition while other qimmiit, which ran free, grew fat at the air-force dump.
+The administrator concluded that the only solution to the problem would be a costly one-two large compounds near the air base, where qimmiit could be easily fed and watered.
+A month later, the detachment reported that impoundments and prosecutions were continuing and loose qimmiit were no longer a problem in Iqaluit.

-Between late 1956 and 1958, qallunaat authorities appear to have overcome any previous reluctance about methods used to enforce the ordinance, and at that point engaged in large-scale shooting.
+Between late 1956 and 1958, Qallunaat authorities appear to have overcome any previous reluctance about methods used to enforce the Ordinance, and at that point engaged in large-scale shooting.
 An RCMP officer told a visitor in May 1959 that 286 qimmiit were shot the preceding year (1958).
-In September 1959, an official wrote from Iqaluit that, "Approximately two hundred dogs or more have

-Inuit boy photographed with qimmiit during the Governor General's Northern Tour, [1956].
-Credit: Gar Lunney / National Film Board of Canada.
-Photothèque / Library and Archives Canada / e002265640. been destroyed in the past year and those that are left are valued by the owners."
-These 200 qimmiit supported between 14 and 24 teams, which means that transportation for hunting affected up to 100 people.
-When combined with the number of qimmiit shot the previous year, those numbers approach 40 teams supporting 200 people.
+In September 1959, an official wrote from Iqaluit that, "Approximately two hundred dogs or more have been destroyed in the past year and those that are left are valued by the owners."
+These 200 qimmiit represented between fourteen and twenty-five teams.
+This translates into the destruction of essential support needed to hunt for between seventy and a hundred people.
+With the qimmiit reportedly shot the previous year, those numbers approach forty teams supporting two hundred people.